StarRelocations/starrelocations.github.io/landlords.md

 			<img class="question-mark" src="/images/question-mark.png" />
 			What kind of tenants do you put in the property?
 		</h2>
 		<p>We only take on professionals, and sometimes mature students.
 The reason we limit ourselves to this demographic is because they cause fewer problems and generally have more respect for the property.
-Our goal is to have a tenancy that goes as smooth as possible.</p>
+Our goal is to have a tenancy that goes as smoothly as possible.</p>
 	</div>
 </div>
 <div class="row">